Joe Biden Calls For Impeachment, Donald Trump Immediately Hits Back

-Democratic presidential candidate Joe Biden said on Wednesday that President Donald Trump should be impeached, The Hill reports.
+On Wednesday, Democratic presidential candidate Joe Biden said that President Donald Trump should be impeached, The Hill reports.

 “Donald Trump has violated his oath of office, betrayed this nation and committed impeachable acts,” the former vice president said during a campaign event in Rochester, New Hampshire.